bullsoft/php-pinyin/README.md

 php-pinyin
 ==========

 A PHP extension converting Chinese characters to Pinyin.
 We refactor this by using PHP-CPP, older version please checkout `legacy` branch.

 Main improvements:
+  - Depend PHP-CPP, an awesome library which wrapper Zend Engine with friendly api
+  - Support PHP 7
   - This time we support `UTF-8` and `GBK` encoding
   - Add ini_setting (`pinyin.dict_path` and `pinyin.dict_tone`), you shoud not loadDict yourself.